 There are two types of competition at the UC Open:

 Sparring.
 Two competitors kick and punch using footwork to control distance and position.

 Forms.
 Competitor demonstrates precision, balance, and power of pre-arranged techniques.

 Taekwondo sparring is a lot like swimming: you can practice swimming strokes on dry land all you want and even get really good at it.
 But, unless you actually get in the water, you really don't know how well you can swim and keep your head above water.
-Putting the gear on and getting in the ring for sparring is like getting in the water for swimming: if you don't get in the ring after learning all these techniques, you don't really know how your skills measure up.
+Putting the gear on and getting in the ring for sparring is like getting in the water for swimming: if you don't get in the ring after learning all these skills, you don't really know how your skills measure up.

 Competing in forms and sparring offer several specific benefits including:

 Emotions.
-Learn to remain calm under pressure especially when the opponent is trying to attack.
+Learn to remain calm under pressure especially when the opponent is charging forward with fierce attacks.